Lattice-based equation of state with a critical point from constant entropy contours and its comparison to effective QCD approaches: Thermodynamics from lattice QCD and applications

-Here, the upper limit of the integral is evaluated at $(T,\mu_B)$, while the lower limit is defined as $T_{0_{low}}(\mu_B) \equiv T_0 (T_{low},\mu_B)$.
 Using the above equation, one obtains the baryon density as a function of temperature and baryon chemical potential.
+For completeness, we also write here the $\mu_B$ derivative of the entropy density $s(T,\mu_B)$:

 From the baryon density, pressure and entropy density, one can calculate the energy density, which is given by Eq. \eqref{eq:edens}.
 Our final results for the normalized pressure, energy density and baryon density are shown as functions of temperature at constant values of $\mu_B/T$ in Fig. \ref{fig:muT_compare}.
-The solid lines are the values obtained in this analysis, while the points with error bars are lattice QCD results for the equation of state from Ref. \cite{Borsanyi:2021sxv}.
+The solid lines with bands are the values obtained in this analysis, while the points with error bars are lattice QCD-based results from Ref. \cite{Borsanyi:2021sxv} based on the $T'$ expansion scheme.
 We observe that both expansion schemes are in agreement up to $\mu_B/T \leq 3.5$.

 To further illustrate the resulting equation of state in the $(T,\mu_B)$ plane, Fig.~\ref{fig:3D_EoS} shows the normalized pressure, baryon density, and entropy density surfaces as functions of temperature and baryon chemical potential.
 In the region of the first-order phase transition, the Maxwell construction is applied and only the thermodynamically stable solution is displayed.
 Finally, Fig.~\ref{fig:EoS} shows the behavior of different thermodynamic quantities as functions of temperature at different values of the baryon chemical potential.
 For $\mu_B > \mu_{Bc}$, the multiple solutions associated with the first-order phase transition are kept intact.